rscarbel/elevator/README.md

 getting the final key to turn off when the elevator arrived was the biggest pain.
 It took way too much time

+I tried implementing a refresh by putting a boolean state on the app module.
+Whenever the elevator queue was empty, it was to refresh the key components after the three-second waiting period.

+The problem came in that since useState is asynchronous, toggling it was sometimes useless, because it was trying to set the state to the same boolean.

+I fixed it by setting the refresh state to be an object literal.
+Since object literals always have a new spot in memory, assigning the refresh state to a new object literaly will always count as a new state, no mater how much of an asynchronous nightmare it may become.

 ## Screenshots

 <img src="https://i.imgur.com/a9BunTL.png">